- Here’s how you can fix Windows won’t start by using the advanced Recovery Environment options included in the operating system.

 If it doesn’t work for your scenario move to the next option:

-Windows Won’t Start After Update: Fix by Uninstalling Quality or Feature Updates
+Windows Won’t Start After an Update: Fix by Uninstalling Quality or Feature Updates

 We’ve discussed how to uninstall updates from within Windows, but if the system doesn’t boot we don’t have this option.
 Instead, we’re going to use the Windows RE option: